Trial of Armenian individuals accused of war crimes and crimes against humanity continues (PHOTO)

-BAKU, Azerbaijan, July 17.
-The trial of the citizens of the Republic of Armenia Arayik Harutyunyan, Arkady Ghukasyan, Bako Sahakyan, David Ishkhanyan, David Babayan, Levon Mnatsakanyan and others, accused of committing crimes against peace and humanity, war crimes, including preparation and waging a war of aggression, genocide, violation of the laws and rules of warfare, as well as terrorism, financing of terrorism, forcible seizure of power, forcible retention of power and many other crimes is continued, Trend reports.
+BAKU, Azerbaijan, July 18.
+The trial of Armenian citizens Arayik Harutyunyan, Arkady Ghukasyan, Bako Sahakyan, David Ishkhanyan, David Babayan, Levon Mnatsakanyan and others, accused of committing crimes against peace and humanity, war crimes, including preparation and waging a war of aggression, genocide, violation of the laws and rules of warfare, as well as terrorism, financing of terrorism, forcible seizure of power, forcible retention of power and many other crimes continued, Trend reports.

 Will be updated